Asperato/userdocs/docs/authorisations.md

 ## Importing Authorisations to Salesforce

 If you require existing authorisations from your PSP to be populated in Salesforce, then please contact support@asperato.com with details of your requirements.

+## Notes for users upgrading to 2.16 package

+If you upgrading to package 2.16 then \ask your admin to update the authorisation page layout to include
++ "View Mandate" quick action button
++ "Cancel Mandate" quick action button
++ Authorisation status "Submitted for Cancellation"